 They were notable women, subjects of past biographies with stories known to many school children.
 But this work, The Better Angels, expands our understanding of how slavery and civil war provoked, inspired and energized these capable women.
 It helps us understand the power of chaos to stimulate creative enterprise and to inspire lives of promise and purpose.

-Author of In Her Own Right: The Life of Elizabeth Cady Stanton and a contributor to Ken Burns’ documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.
+Author of In Her Own Right: The Life of Elizabeth Cady Stanton and Formidable: American Women and the Fight for Equality 1920-2020; and a contributor to Ken Burns’ documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.

 Headmistress Emerita of The Madeira School, McLean, Virginia

 “All of these extraordinary women did a great deal in the causes of freedom, women’s rights and literary excellence, as Robert Plumb makes clear in this fine group biography of five women who truly did change the course of American history.”

 – James M. McPherson, Pulitzer Prize-winning author of Battle Cry of Freedom: The Civil War Era.

 “The Better Angels weaves together the stories of five extraordinary women whose talents won scope and recognition in the struggle to end slavery that led to the Civil War.
 As skillfully told by Robert Plumb, their stories illustrate the measure of liberation that some women were able to seize through that brutal conflict.”

 – David O. Stewart, best-selling author of Impeached: The Trial of President Andrew Johnson and the Fight for Lincoln’s Legacy.